Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 The exceptions are Magome [Google Maps location] and Tsumago [Google Maps location], which (unless you are hiking to and between them) require taking a bus from their respective nearest train station:

-To use the bus, simply pull a ticket as you enter the bus.
+To use the bus, pull a ticket as you enter the bus.
 Then pay the (correct) fare based on the number on your ticket when you exit.
 If you don’t have the correct fare, use the change machine by the driver before you pay.

 magome tourist information board